-This proposed rulemaking would lower emissions of ozone-contributing VOCs and air toxic pollution.
-The reduced emissions of VOCs in heavily populated urban areas would be especially beneficial for reducing formation of atmospheric ozone.
+This final-form rulemaking lowers emissions of ozone-contributing VOCs and air toxic pollution.
+The reduction of VOC emissions in heavily populated urban areas is especially beneficial for reducing the formation of atmospheric ozone.
 Typically, urban areas are VOC-limited, meaning that VOC emissions are more likely to be converted directly into atmospheric ozone concentrations when VOCs are emitted into the atmosphere.
-Reduced air toxic pollution resulting from this proposed rulemaking would lower cancer risk among urban dwellers, and especially for people who work at or live near GDFs.
+Reduced air toxic pollution resulting from this final-form rulemaking will lower cancer risk among urban dwellers, and especially for people who work at or live near GDFs.
 Controlling VOC emissions from GDFs is a cost-effective control measure.
 The cost of control equipment is partially to totally offset, depending on the gasoline throughput of the GDF, by reducing evaporation and subsequent venting of gasoline into the atmosphere.